ni-eminen/active-recall-notes-for-DS-studies/neural-network-architectures.md

 A feed-forward NN is a neural network that doesn't form cycles between its nodes.
 It is one of the most simple architectures for neural networks.

 ## Recurrent neural network
+RNN's nodes can form cycles, which allows for an ouput of an earlier input to affect the output of subsequent inputs.
+RNNs can take an unlimited series of inputs, which makes them particularly applicable to problems like speech recognition and handwriting recognition.

 ## Convolutional NN